SESYNC-ci/r-netlogo-lesson/docs/_slides/review.md

 ---

 ## Review

-These are the basic steps for using the RNetLogo package:

 1. Define where NetLogo is on your computer
 2. `NLStart()` in gui or headless mode
 3. `NLLoadModel()`